 It’s the most affordable option but since the plating is quite thin, the gold can rub off easily.
 It is also more prone to tarnishing and may irritate sensitive skin.

 The difference between vermeil and gold plated is that gold vermeil jewelry has a thicker gold layer and uses sterling silver as its base metal.
-It’s created by electroplating the silver with gold.
+It’s created by electroplating silver with gold.

 As vermeil jewelry is composed of two precious metals, silver, and gold, it falls under the “demi-fine” category.